 My family has a tradition each year of reading a holiday book each night from December 1st-December 24th.
 It’s a Christmas Book Advent Calendar, and one of my favorite parts of the day.
 I’m always looking for new books to add and switch out and I thought it would be fun to pull together a list of the Non Traditional Christmas Books to share with you.

-Don’t get me wrong I love the classics like How the Grinch Stole Christmas or Twas’ the Night Before Christmas, but I also love discovering new stories and family favorites.
+Don’t get me wrong I love the classics like How the Grinch Stole Christmas or Twas’ the Night Before Christmas, but I also love discovering new stories and family favorites, that’s why I wanted to focus on non-traditional Christmas books.
 I love to wrap all my books up and let the kids discover both new stories and old while we snuggle into bed and read.
 Each year it’s a surprise what books will be in the advent; I like to wrap them early so I can forget as well.

 30+ Non Traditional Christmas Books!